Donate via www.crowdfunder.co.uk

 6.00pm – 6.45pm – Sheila Ravenscroft with John’s Record Collection Challenge 81

-From 6pm, we will be broadcasting live on YouTube.
-Sheila Ravenscroft (John’s wife) will be playing tracks 8 & 1 from record numbers 8100, 8181, 0839 (all of these are associated with John’s date of birth) from John Peel’s carefully catalogued record collection of 26000 albums.
+From 6pm, Sheila Ravenscroft (John’s wife) played tracks 8 & 1 from record numbers 8100, 8181, 0839 (all of these are associated with John’s date of birth) from John Peel’s carefully catalogued record collection of 26000 albums.
+This went out on YouTube…

 7.30pm – 9.00pm – JPC 81 Minutes of great music

-The JPC has been collaborating with artists to produce 81 great minutes of music from their ‘lockdown’ state.
-Each artist has donated a track of their music to the JPC fundraising cause, and we are piecing together the patchwork of awesome artists and their melodies to make 81 Minutes of great music for you to enjoy, to access the many artists we’re pretty sure have never shared a bill like this before!!
-Go to our YouTube channel at 7.30pm to share the delights of this unique event and don’t forget to donate via www.crowdfunder.co.uk!
+The JPC collaborated with artists to produce 81 great minutes (plus another 45 minutes!) of music from their ‘lockdown’ state.
+Each artist donated a track of their music to the JPC fundraising cause, and we pieced together the patchwork of awesome artists and their melodies to make 81 Minutes of great music for you to enjoy, to access the many artists we’re pretty sure have never shared a bill like this before!!
+Don’t forget to donate via www.crowdfunder.co.uk!

 Throughout the day: